mate-academy/py-taxi-service-forms/README.md

 1. Create `ManufacturerListView` list view.
     - Set model on which the list view is built.
+    - Set queryset, select all manufacturers, they should be ordered by name by default.
     - Set pagination equals to 5.
 It indicates how many instances should be displayed on a single page.

 2. Create `CarListView` list view.